Paramagnon-Interference Mechanism for Three-Dimensional Bond Order in Kagome Metals AV$_3$Sb$_5$ (A=Cs, Rb, K): Analysis by the Density-Wave Equation: Introduction

-In the $2\times2\times2$ CDW state, (i) the alternating v-BO has been proposed by combining the ARPES measurement and the DFT first principles calculation in A=Cs \cite{exp8}.
-On the other hand, (ii) the nematic SoD or TrH s-BO has been supported by the STM \cite{exp5} the NMR \cite{exp2,exp3,exp4,exp6}, the ARPES \cite{exp1,exp8}, and the X-ray \cite{exp7,exp9,XRD} measurements for A=Cs, Rb, and K. In general, it is difficult to distinguish between the SoD and TrH BOs in experiments such as STM and X-ray measurements since the observed results can be interpreted by both the SoD and TrH BOs.
-Recently, the NMR/NQR studies at low temperatures \cite{exp18,NMR-SoD}, which is suitable for observing local symmetry, have proposed the SoD BO.
-However, consensus of the BO states has yet to be reached in kagome metals since the observed BO depends on the doping, and pressure, and experimental method.
+In the $2\times2\times2$ CDW state, (i) the nematic TrH or SoD s-BO has been supported by the STM \cite{exp5}, the NMR \cite{exp2,exp3,exp4,exp6,exp18,NMR-SoD}, the ARPES \cite{exp1,exp8}, the Raman \cite{Raman}, and the X-ray \cite{Kohn,exp9,XRD} measurements for A=Cs, Rb, and K. In general, it is difficult to distinguish between the TrH and SoD BOs in experiments such as STM and X-ray measurements, since the observed results can be interpreted by both the TrH and SoD BOs.
+On the other hand, (ii) the alternating v-BO has been proposed by combining the ARPES measurement and the DFT first-principles calculation in A=Cs \cite{exp8}.
+Consensus on the BO states in kagome metals has yet to be reached, since the observed BO depends on doping, pressure, and experimental method.

-Theoretically, the TrH stacking CDW due to the electron-phonon interaction mechanism is obtained by the DFT first principles studies \cite{theo1,theo2,theo3,theo4}.
-However, the change in the bond length obtained by the first principles studies is rather large compared to the experimental results \cite{exp12,XRD,exp10}.
+Theoretically, the TrH stacking CDW due to the electron-phonon interaction mechanism is obtained by the DFT first-principles studies \cite{phonon-kagome,theo2,theo3,theo4}.
+However, the change in bond length obtained by the first-principles studies is rather large compared to the experimental results \cite{exp12,XRD,exp10}.
 Thus, it is reasonable to assume that the origin of the CDW is the electron correlation.
 As for the electron correlation mechanism, the 3D CDW formation due to the on-site and off-site Coulomb interaction has been studied based on the mean-field theory \cite{theo6,theo7} and the variational method \cite{theo9}, by introducing sizable off-site interactions.

 In contrast, the present authors studied the realistic 2D kagome metal model based on the DW equation method by considering only the on-site Coulomb interaction $U$ \cite{Tazai-kagome}.
 In the PMI mechanism, the effective off-site interaction is induced by the AL terms, which are the higher-order electron correlation.
 We revealed that the commensurate $2\times2$ CDW is naturally and robustly given by the PMI mechanism.
 In addition, $s$-wave superconductivity is explained by the CDW fluctuations.
 In this paper, we show that the same mechanism can explain the 3D CDW based on realistic 3D kagome metal models.